Coding-and-Crypto/Ubuntu-GPU-Mining/README.md

 chmod +x amdgpu-install
 ./amdgpu-install -y --opencl=rocr,legacy
 ```
+Two major keys here:
+- You must run `./amdgpu-install` or `./amdgpu-pro-install` based on which driver is compatible with your GPU model.
-The major key here is that you add the `--opencl=rocr,legacy` option so that your software will support OpenCL.
+- Make sure you add the `--opencl=rocr,legacy` option so that your software will support OpenCL.